 Surely the most over-the-top action you’ll find on Netflix, this Indonesian pic shares thrilling choreography and key cast members with The Raid, but gleefully embraces the gory end of action.
 Director Timo Tjahjanto serves up a massive body count, and relishes coming up with as many different ways for a human to kill another human as he can, broken cattle bones in a freezing works being among our favourites (along with plenty of other shooting, breaking, and chopping manoeuvres).
 There’s probably a story in there somewhere but it escapes us just now—doesn’t stop this from being incredibly entertaining.

-The year 2020—what a time to see so many Nazis get shot, punched, splattered and melted.
+The year 2021—what a time to see so many Nazis get shot, punched, splattered and melted.
 As if there ever was a bad time… It’s also never the wrong time to revisit Harrison Ford’s first outing as whip-cracking, globe-trotting, snake-hating archeologist Indiana Jones.
-Set in 1936, Indy’s racing the Nazis to get to the Ark of the Covenant, and even if he arguably does very little to impact the events of the film (wouldn’t the same thing have happened at the end even if he wasn’t there to witness it?) his adventuring is filled with thrilling, iconic moments thanks to Steven Spielberg, Lawrence Kasdan and George Lucas.
+Set in 1936, Indy’s racing the Nazis to get to the Ark of the Covenant, and his adventuring is filled with thrilling, iconic moments.
+Sure, trying to retcon the title to Indiana Jones and the Raiders of the Lost Ark was a stupid, nonsensical idea (wasn’t Indy himself one of the titular raiders?), but that can’t dent this action-packed pic—especially if you just ignore it.

 This stunningly beautiful wuxia pic is a feast for the eyes, largely black and grey (with delicate dabs of colour) to highlight its gorgeous compositions and martial arts sequences.
 In an example of Shakespeare-worthy court intrigue, a double (shadow) poses as the military commander of an ancient Chinese kingdom ruled by a young and unpredictable king.
 With the real, unwell, commander orchestrating events from behind the scenes, war is begun with rival kingdoms, a conflict the king has been unwilling to start, and is now powerless to stop—luckily for us, with the action scenes that will entail.